Ruibin-Liu/despace/README.md

 ## Try it out

-You can play with the python script `generate_random.py` in the `examples` folder like changing the number of data points.
+1. You can play with the python script `generate_random.py` in the `examples` folder like changing the number of data points

 ```
 python generate_random.py 50 2 # use 50 data points for 2D.